imilkes/imilkes/README.md

 <b> Beliefs, values, experiences and what I know to be true </b>

+       🤍 grateful to Sarah and those who believed/ believe.
+I wish you well.
        🌹 I believe in the power of integrity, the integrity of intentions and the spirit world.
        🏄‍♀️ I know Love is the greatest force, beyond time and space.
        🌠 We are souls visiting Gaia, temporarily, to create, reinvent ourselves and learn.